Connect Workday to your favorite reporting tools without moving data.

-Are you looking for a quick and easy way to access Salesforce Pardot data from PowerShell?
-We show how to use the Cmdlets for Salesforce Pardot and the CData ADO.NET Provider for Salesforce Pardot to connect to Salesforce Pardot data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Salesforce Pardot data from PowerShell?
+This article demonstrates how to utilize the Salesforce Pardot Cmdlets for tasks like connecting to Salesforce Pardot data, automating operations, downloading data, and more.

 The CData Cmdlets for Salesforce Pardot are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Salesforce Pardot.

-The cmdlets are not only a PowerShell interface to the Salesforce Pardot API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Salesforce Pardot data.
+The Cmdlets are not only a PowerShell interface to Salesforce Pardot, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Salesforce Pardot data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Salesforce Pardot.
 To access Salesforce Pardot data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Salesforce Pardot.

-After obtaining the needed connection properties, accessing Salesforce Pardot data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Salesforce Pardot data in PowerShell can be enabled in three steps.

 Salesforce Pardot supports connecting through API Version, Username, Password and User Key.